tass-suderman/crimson-nimbus-frontend-supaless/README.md

 2. Place your Subapase Redirect URL in here.

 With it, we have configured our Supabase.
 Now this is where we configure our repository.
+### Configuring Key Authentication Variables in the repository
+As always, let us start off by cloning this repository to your local directory in your computer.
+For more information how to clone a repository from GitHub, follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository "link")

+You got it cloned?
+Let us proceed
+1. In the root folder, head over